rharish101/mnist-gan/README.md

 ## Instructions

-All scripts use argparse to parse commandline arguments.
+All Python scripts use argparse to parse commandline arguments.
 For viewing the list of all positional and optional arguments for any script, type:
 ```sh
 ./script.py --help